chris-wood/RIT-Assignments/CS740/Project1/src/README.txt

   I tested my client code against his server, and my server against his client code.
 This was done because we used different implementation languages and we wanted to make sure we conformed to the protocol exactly correctly.

+  I have also included a test driver for the client LogServer (Driver.java) that mimics the functionality of the test driver provided to us.
+I felt it was appropriate to submit this to show that the client performs as expected using the same code that was provided to us.